Maikxx/functional-programming/README.md

 The amount of English books has increased in the past five years, due to the growing number of internalization in Amsterdam.

-##### TODO

-* Create a way to loop a the search request to get more than 20 results.
-* Check if all needed variables are working as expected.
-* Change the topic to test.
-* Change the language to eng.
-* Store all the data (English and Dutch books) in an array.

 ## Honourable mentions

 * [Folkert-Jan](https://github.com/FJvdPol).